-This regulation requires anglers to immediately kill any black bullhead catfish they catch in Deer Creek Reservoir and any northern pike they catch in Utah Lake.
+This regulation requires anglers to immediately kill any northern pike or walleye they catch in the Green River.

 What else is the Division considering?

 The no-limit and catch-and-kill regulations will help fight illegal fish stocking in Utah.
 Other penalties are also in place: